-- a.
+- 2. A temporary foreign worker must: - a.
 Report their injury to the employer. - Complete and submit a Worker's Initial Report of Injury form (W1) to the Workers' Compensation Board (WCB). - c.
 Provide the WCB a copy of their work permit. - d.
 Provide any additional information the WCB needs. - e.
-Provide the WCB their home address in Saskatchewan. - Provide the WCB their home address in their home country. - g.
+Provide the WCB their home address in Saskatchewan. - f.
+Provide the WCB their home address in their home country. - g.
 Notify the WCB before returning back to their home country.